 1921 – Community Music School is established as a unique organization and moves to its current home at 544 Capp Street.

 1923 – The Community Chest (now The United Way) is formed and begins supporting Community Music School, one of the original affiliates.
-Community Music School Board members are city leaders including Mrs. Jesse W. Lillienthal, Mrs. M.C.
-Porter, Mrs. Leon Sloss, Mrs. Mortimer Fleishhacker, Mrs. I. W. Hellman Jr., Mrs. Leon Guggenheimer, Mrs. Louis C. Greene, Mrs. Henry Crocker, Mrs. Walter Bliss, Mrs. Sidney Ehrman, Mrs. William Fitzhugh, Mrs. John Rossiter, Mrs. Andrew Welch and Mrs. Frank King.
+Community Music School Board members are city leaders including Mrs. Jesse W. Lilienthal, Mrs. M.C.
+Porter, Mrs. Leon Sloss, Mrs. Mortimer Fleishhacker, Mrs. I. W. Hellman Jr., Mrs. Leon Guggenheim, Mrs. Louis C. Greene, Mrs. Henry Crocker, Mrs. Walter Bliss, Mrs. Sidney Ehrman, Mrs. William Fitzhugh, Mrs. John Rossiter, Mrs. Andrew Welch and Mrs. Frank King.

 1926 – The auditorium, upstairs offices and four practice rooms are added to the original building on Capp Street.

 1953 – Community Music School becomes Community Music Center.

 1973 – San Francisco Community Orchestra, San Francisco Community Chorus, and the San Francisco Children’s Chorus are formed as part of Community Music Center.

 1983 – Community Music Center opens its Richmond District Branch.

 1987 – CMC develops the Comprehensive Musicianship Program, which provides current CMC private lesson students with free theory, musicianship and ensemble classes for the academic year.